codemedic/bash-ninja/docs/open-url.md

 `open-url` is a wrapper script to make it possible to open URL in an already running browser, rather than the "default-browser".
-It aware of a set of browsers, and has a priorderised list of browsers.
+It is aware of a set of browsers, and has a priorderised list of browsers.
 When invoked with a URL as its argument, it will look through the priority list to figure out if one of them is running already.
 If a running browser is found, it is used to open the URL.
 If no running browser is found, it picks the first in the priority list to open the URL.